 Dining at the restaurant: Booker’s is accepting reservations for indoor and outdoor dining.

 Takeout: Booker’s offers takeout.

 Philly doesn’t tolerate celebrity chef outposts unless they can back up their name with serious game, and Morimoto has been impressing sushi connoisseurs from its early days, when the Iron Chef himself sometimes appeared behind the sushi bar in Old City.
 Thankfully, the kitchen is on point whether or not the headlining chef is in the house.
 That means Morimoto’s omakase—the chef’s choice menu, known to feature dishes such as whitefish carpaccio and black cod miso—is worth the splurge.

 Dining at the restaurant: Morimoto is taking reservations for indoor dining.

 Estia (Center City)

 It can be hard to pick a restaurant for dinner before a show on the Avenue of the Arts, but you cannot go wrong with Estia.
-There’s a homey, Mediterraean feel to the place, and Estia specializes in Greek cuisine, especially grilled whole fish, many of which are flown in from the Greek islands.
-To start, try the avgolemono, a Greek chicken and rice soup bright with fresh lemon, and some of the spreads served with grilled pita.
-(The htipiti, with roasted red peppers and feta, is a fan favorite.)
-Or, after the pandemic, when you do have tickets to a show, order the prix fixe especially for theater-goers so you can taste a little bit of everything without missing your curtain.
+There’s a homey, Mediterranean feel to the place, and Estia specializes in Greek cuisine, especially grilled whole fish, many of which are flown in from the Greek islands.
+To start, try the avgolemono, a Greek chicken and rice soup brightened with fresh lemon, and some of the spreads served with grilled pita—the htipiti, with roasted red peppers and feta, is a fan favorite.
+When you do have tickets to a show, order the prix fixe so you can taste a little bit of everything without missing your curtain.

 Dining at the restaurant: Estia is taking reservations for indoor and outdoor dining.